blei-lab/treeffuser/testbed/src/testbed/data/readme.md

 ## Preprocessed data files

 Preprocessed data should be saved in `data.npy` files.
-These files contain a dictionary with three keys:
+These files contain a dictionary with the following keys:
 - `x`: a `np.ndarray` with features.
 - `y`: a `np.ndarray` with the outcome.
 - `categorical`: a list with the indices of categorical features.
 Use an empty list if there are no categorical variables.
+- `test` (optional): a dictionary with two ndarrays `x` and `y` for prescribed test data.

 ## Adding download links